hashicorp/terraform-website/content/source/docs/enterprise/admin/agents-on-tfe.html.md

-* **Hostname Registration**: Terraform Cloud Agents registering with a TFE instance must define the TFE hostname via the `-address` CLI flag or `TFC_ADDRESS` environment variable when running the `tfc-agent` binary.
-By default, the `tfc-agent` binary will attempt to connect to Terraform Cloud, so this value must be explicitly defined when registering with a TFE instance.
+* **Hostname Registration**: Terraform Cloud Agents registering with a TFE instance must define the TFE hostname via the `-address` CLI flag or `TFC_ADDRESS` environment variable when running `tfc-agent`.
+By default, `tfc-agent` will attempt to connect to Terraform Cloud, so this value must be explicitly defined when registering with a TFE instance.

 * **Custom Bundle Support**: Terraform Cloud Agents on TFE support [custom Terraform bundles](https://github.com/hashicorp/terraform/tree/main/tools/terraform-bundle).